chrislattman/blogging-project/docs/qemu/README.md

 - Replace `-enable-kvm` and `-cpu host` as necessary (refer to step 3 of [Installing a VM](#installing-a-vm))
 - On macOS, the QEMU window is not resizable
+- Advanced: adding `-D <log-file>` will output logging information to the specified file

 ### Port forwarding